-- Have successfully completed high school or its equivalent as evidenced by any of the items on the following non-exhaustive list: copy of diploma, copy of GED certificate, copy of a transcript showing high school completion, proof of passing HiSet exam, proof of college diploma, or a certificate of attainment (only applicable for non-Title IV recipients), etc.; or - 2.
-Have evidence of completion of home schooling that state law treats as a home or private school or - 3.
-Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a high school diploma. - 4.
+- Have successfully completed high school or its equivalent as evidenced by any of the items on the following non-exhaustive list: copy of diploma, copy of GED certificate, copy of a transcript showing high school completion, proof of passing HiSet exam, proof of college diploma, or a certificate of attainment (only applicable for non-Title IV recipients), etc. The institution has procedures to evaluate the validity of a student's high school completion if there is reason to believe the high school diploma is not valid or was not obtained from an entity that provides secondary school education.; or - 2.
+Have evidence of completion of home schooling that state law treats as a home or private school or - Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma. - 4.
 If attending under a training agreement with a government agency, school district, and/or other entity, meet the admission requirements set out in the training agreement and/or applicable state licensing or certification regulations. - a.
 Presenting to the Admissions Office proof of completion of an eighth-grade elementary education or its equivalent.